Main List of Projects

 9. Grounding: Standing barefoot on natural earth allows you to absorb electrons from the ground.

-Earth is negatively charged — it acts as a source of antioxidant electrons that neutralize positive ions.
+Earth is negatively charged — it acts as a source of antioxidant electrons that neutralize positive ions and stop inflammation (the cause of all chronic disease).

 10. Meditation: Reducing mental stress lowers cortisol, reduces sugar in the blood, and preserves energy for healing.